madruk20/Dragon-Bot/README.md

 - Auction archive to view past auctions.
 - Customizable auction options such as minimum bid, maximum bid, and minimum attendance.
 - Easily give players earned DKP with a simple command.
 - DKP system admin panel.
-Customize names, classes, items, events, and adjustments to players.
+Customize names, classes, items, events, and adjustments to guild members.
 - DKP menu.
 Players can access their stats and view the stats of others in the roster as well as items, events, and adjustments.
 - Each game has its own DKP database.
 Switch between games seamlessly.
 - GDKP option for GDKP runs inside or outside of the guild.